Dogecoin (DOGE) is rolling out an upgrade offering “important security updates and changes to network efficiency.”

 “Significantly reduce the impact of peers that withhold transaction information (accidentally or otherwise) in the announcement stage, before the transaction is mined, by enforcing strict controls, limits and timeouts on all transaction announcements and giving preference to outgoing connections when deciding which peer to request transaction information from.

-This improves the resilience of the entire network and improves reliability of transaction relay throughout.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+This improves the resilience of the entire network and improves reliability of transaction relay throughout.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action